SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 In the C# example below, the provider's configuration settings from the above example would be put in the `appsettings.json` file included with the application.
 Then, by using the .NET provided JSON configuration provider we are able to read the settings simply by just by adding the JSON provider to the configuration builder (e.g. `AddJsonFile("appsettings.json")`.

-Then, after the JSON provider has been added, you can then add the config server provider to the builder, we include a (e.g. `AddConfigServer(env)`) passing in are reference to the `IHostEnvironment`.
+Then, after the JSON provider has been added, you can then add the config server provider to the builder, we include an extension method, `AddConfigServer()` that you can use to do this.

 Because the JSON provider that is reading `appsettings.json` has been added `before` the config server provider, the JSON based settings will become available to the Steeltoe provider.
 Note that you don't have to use JSON for the Steeltoe settings; you can use any of the other off-the-shelf configuration providers for the settings (e.g. INI file, environment variables, etc.).